 The Four Moments of Truth Matter

 In CX design, we often speak of the Moments of Truth within the customer journey which are the critical make-or-break customer interactions that determine the success of a customer experience.
-So what are the four Moments of Truth?
+There are four Moments of Truth:

 - Zero moment of truth (ZMoT) coined by Google in 2011, refers to the customer online research about a product or service before taking any action